EwenQuim/ewenquim.github.io/articles/4-strategies-IPD.md

 #### All vs. all <!-- omit in toc -->

-The mean score for a given strategies against all the other strategies doesn't mean anything because it relies on the other strategies (and it shouldn't matter).
+The mean score for a given strategies against all the other strategies doesn't mean anything because it relies on the number of other strategies (and this shouldn't matter).

 A good thing that can be done is just counting the beaten strategies.

-We can easily see that the thief wins every time, as it always play the dominent strategy.
+We can easily see that the *thief* wins every time, as it always play the dominent strategy.

 ![Graph](../assets/4/thief-vs-all.png)

-But it isn't the strategy with the highest mean score: tit-for-tat have a much better score for example.
+But it isn't the strategy with the highest mean score: *tit-for-tat* have a much better score for example.

 ![Graph](../assets/4/tit4tat-vs-all.png)